Saul Fenster

-Saul K. Fenster was the sixth president of New Jersey Institute of Technology (NJIT) from 1978 until 2002.
+Saul K. Fenster (March 22, 1933 – March 15, 2025) was an American academic administrator who was the sixth president of New Jersey Institute of Technology (NJIT) from 1978 until 2002.

-Education
+Background

 Fenster got his BS from City College of New York, MS from Columbia University, and PhD in Mechanical Engineering from the University of Michigan.

+Fenster died on March 15, 2025, at the age of 91.

 Career

 Before joining NJIT, Fenster served Fairleigh Dickinson University in faculty and administrative capacities, including six years as provost of the Rutherford campus.
-Dr. Fenster taught a number of mechanical engineering courses at the Teaneck campus and was Head of the M.E. department in the late 1960s.
+He taught a number of mechanical engineering courses at the Teaneck campus and was Head of the M.E. department in the late 1960s.

 Honors

-He is a Fellow of the American Society of Mechanical Engineers and the American Society for Engineering Education.
-He is also a member of Tau Beta Pi, the engineering honors society.
+Fenster was a Fellow of the American Society of Mechanical Engineers and the American Society for Engineering Education.
+He was also a member of Tau Beta Pi, the engineering honors society.